lucagrulla/cw/README.md

   * `cw tail -f my-log-group my-log-stream-prefix 2017-01-01T08:10:10 2017-01-01T08:05:00`
   * `cw tail -f my-log-group \* 9:00 9:01` The use of the \* wildchar will let you tail all the log streams in my-log-group.

+Time and dates are always treated in UTC.

+## AWS credentials and configuration

 `cw` uses the default credentials profile(stored in ./aws/credentials) for authentication and shared config(.aws/config) for identifying the target AWS region.

-Time and dates are always treated in UTC.

 ## Installation